jxe/vpm/vpm.md

 Collecting an agent's APs is part of my proposal to improve the information basis of welfare, social choice, and recommenders.
 How could that work?
 You could use an interactive survey to collect the agent's common contexts (socializing, at work, in difficult conversations), and have them pick what they attend to most in each.[^other-methods]

 If they claim to have AP $a$ in context $c$, you could verify that with followup questions: First, you could ask them about recent moments in $c$, and what options they've found using $a$.
-Someone with a policy of vulnerability should be able to cough up various opportunities for vulnerabily, recently considered; some taken, some not.
+Someone with a policy of vulnerability should be able to cough up various opportunities for vulnerability, recently considered; some taken, some not.

 Additionally, that person will also know when *exactly* vulnerability is called for, and when something else takes the fore.
 I don't try to be vulnerable when giving directions to a stranger, or with my dad.
-Generally, someone with $a$ in $c$ knows the shape of $c$ well.
+Generally, someone with $a$ in $c$ will have detailed information about the shape of $c$.

-While many may claim vulnerability is what they attend to with friends, only some will answer these questions easily, and in detail.

-How would such data compare with the resolution, robustness, universality, and democratic simplicity of revealed preference?
+Supposing we collected an agent's APs.
+How would that compare with revealed preference data, in terms of resolution, robustness, universality, and democratic simplicity?

 Like preferences, APs are informed by our local situations and priorities, and say fine-grained things about how we want to live.
 Indeed, they have a higher resolution than I've let on so far: an AP about 'honesty' or 'vulnerability' is always short for a more specific policy, like "attend to what I feel about each thing we discuss, and let my feeling show", or "attend to false impressions a listener may get from my statements, and head them off with a disclaimer".
 That is: having honesty as a policy requires a substantive interpretation of honesty, and these differ from person to person.